davzaman/autopopulus/dev/dev-README.md

 # Project Structure
 - `options.yml`: argument values for running autopopulus in general (e.g., data paths to datasets, and other arguments to run imputation).
-  When not running with guild, all ArgParse defaults will be overriden with values provided here.
+  When not running with guild, all ArgParse defaults will be overriden with values provided here, with command-line arugments at highest precedence.
 - `guild.yml`: config for running experiments via guild for experiment tracking.
-  Note that any flags defined here need to be passed in on calling `guild run ...`, the `options.yml` values will not be filled in, only the ArgParse defaults defined in my code.
+  Note that any flags defined here need to be passed in on calling `guild run ...`, the `options.yml` values will not be filled in, only the ArgParse defaults defined in the code.
-- `scripts/`: directory of helpful scripts for running experiments via guild.
+- `scripts/`: directory of helpful scripts for running experiments and visualizing results.
 - `notebooks/`: directory of jupyter notebooks for experimental or adhoc scripts
 - `autopopulus/`: root directory for all the source code
   - `impute.py`: main logic for training an imputer/running imputation.
 Serialized imputed output.